alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/organise-group-govuk-content.md

 * it gives users information about how to complete a task or use a government service
 * it’s a detailed guide or certain types of publication - guidance, statutory guidance or form

-To ask to add content to a mainstream browse page, [contact GDS](link to contact GDS].
+To ask to add content to a mainstream browse page, [contact GDS](link tbc).

 ## Step by step pages

 If the task users need to do is part of a much broader process with multiple steps, like [learning to drive](https://www.gov.uk/learn-to-drive-a-car), content can be grouped into a step by step navigation.

-If you’ve published content that you think should be added to an existing step by step navigation, or a new one should be created, [contact GDS](link to contact GDS].
+If you’ve published content that you think should be added to an existing step by step navigation, or a new one should be created, [contact GDS](link tbc).